 Special Needs and Disabilities

 My route into teaching has been driven by my interest in Neurodiversity.
-I am passionate about finding ways to; connect with; to build trusting relationships with and to empower young people, so that they are able to progress their own unique learning journeys.
+I am passionate about finding ways to; connect with; to build trusting relationships with and to empower people, so that they are better able to progress their own unique learning journeys.

 My journey into Special Needs teaching began in 2010 with, Working Parts, an excellent training programme for artists working in special schools and my work at Penn Hall Special School, Wolverhampton, was then featured in Black Country Touring's Arts Council England funding evaluation video. https://www.youtube.com/watch?v=vycqP9Czimk